flipperdevices/flipperzero-firmware/documentation/js/js_gui.md

 are view factories.

 ### `ViewFactory.make()`
-Creates an instance of a `View`
+Creates an instance of a `View`.

 ### `ViewFactory.make(props)`
-Creates an instance of a `View` and assigns initial properties from `props`
+Creates an instance of a `View` and assigns initial properties from `props`.

 #### Parameters
   - `props`: simple key-value object, e.g. `{ header: "Header" }`